bastenefg/colloidal-suspension-simulator/README.md

-# A colloid suspension simulator in MATLAB
+# A colloidal suspension simulator in MATLAB

 This MATLAB implementation outputs a statistically accurate random walk simulation, visually consistent with what can be expected from observing colloids in suspension in a viscous fluid under a microscope.
 The results can be saved as .tiff stacks for postprocessing (trackpy, ...).
 To run the code, download the contents of the repository, place them all in the same folder, and run random_walker.m in MATLAB.